Using preprint repositories

 - add a link to the final publisher version, once the article is accepted and formally published.

-We employ a strict embargo policy where the reporting of a scientific article published in one of our journals by the media is embargoed until a specific time.
+We employ a strict embargo policy where the reporting of a scientific article published in one of our journals by the media is embargoed until the day of publication.